Header image

 Biography

-Judy is currently a Stage 3 Psychiatry Registrar based in Whyalla and expects to become a Psychiatry Fellow before the end of the year.
+Judy is a Consultant Psychiatrist after recently completing her training as a Psychiatry Registrar based in Whyalla for the past 5 years.
 Judy studied medicine as a mature student and chose Psychiatry as her specialty following internship.
 She had always been interested in rural medicine, so was especially keen to take the opportunity to train in Whyalla.
 Judy is a trainee representative on the RANZCP Rural Psychiatry Training Pipeline steering committee.

 loading